 Mango can add a touch of sweet and sour taste to this salad while helping to round out the flavor at the same time.
 It also comes with a fun texture and gives you something more to chew besides the creamy avocado and the crisp, juicy cherry tomatoes.

-Needless to say, this avocado chicken salad can easily be turned into an amazing sandwich filling.
+Needless to say, this dish can easily be turned into an amazing chicken salad sandwich filling.

 It’s suitable for sandwiches, crepes, or lettuce rolls.
 Stuff it between some toasted whole-wheat bread and pile it high with tomatoes and romaine lettuce to create low-carb, high-fiber wraps.